iLivius/BacFlux/README.md

 2. **Install Snakemake:**

     `BacFlux` relies on [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) to manage the workflow execution.
 Find the official and complete set of instructions [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
-Alternatively, to install Snakemake as a Conda environment:
+To install Snakemake as a Conda environment:
     ```bash
     #install Snakemake in a new Conda environment (alternatively, use mamba)
     conda create -c conda-forge -c bioconda -n snakemake snakemake